VermaelenJan/Model-Checking-Drones-with-IDP/README.md

 ## Context
-This research is done as part of a thesis for obtaining the degree Master of Science in Engineering, Computer Science, Artificial Intelligence.
+This research was originally done as part of a thesis for obtaining the degree Master of Science in Engineering, Computer Science, Artificial Intelligence.